-Primary stakeholders affected Related SDGs Aspects Impact on value creation Customer and Our commitment to operational excellence in 3 GOOD HEALTH consumer satisfaction production and distribution aims to ensure -₩ customer and consumer expectations are met. • Our contribution to PhoenixBev invests in socio-economic society 8 DECENT WORK AND ECONOMIC GROWTH initiatives in local communities, promote 111 waste collection and a circular economy, and support national priorities.
+Aspects Impact on value creation Primary stakeholders affected Related Customer and consumer satisfaction Our contribution to society Our commitment to operational excellence in production and distribution aims to ensure customer and consumer expectations are met.
+PhoenixBev invests in socio-economic initiatives in local communities, promote waste collection and a circular economy, and support national priorities.
 More information on these initiatives is available on pages 58 and 59.
-Related risks
+3 ADD HEL Related ris ks guidelines